flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 Publications are represented as [Publication](#the-publication-entity) entities which are build of one or more [Source](#the-source-entity) entities.
 The source represents one publication version and usually corresponds to one source PDF file.
 Each publication may contain zero or many [Tracked/Individual Links](#the-tracked-link-entity) entities that represent a special type of links to a publication with independent tracking, statistics, and notifications.

+Publications are contained within [Folders](#the-folder-entity) entities.

+If your account allows you to have your own custom domain and you really have at least one then each of your publications must be bound to these [Custom Domain](#the-custom-domain-entity) entities.

 To make the integration to external systems easier there is [Triggers/hooks system](#event-triggers).

 To allow simpler API exploration most entities contain [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS) links.